Paul & Kate Nov 2006

 San Francisco Chronicle publishes a blistering investigative series about police pursuits across the country.
 (HERE)

-Milwaukee’s police pursuits continue unabated (HERE)
+Milwaukee’s police pursuits continue unabated – Jon in the news (HERE)

 Washington State Legislators Making A Mistake With Pursuit Laws (HERE)